 \section{Conclusion}

-This paper presented an extension to the arbitration graph framework that focuses on improving the safety and robustness of autonomous systems operating in complex, dynamic environments.
+This paper has presented an extension to the arbitration graph framework that focuses on improving the safety and robustness of autonomous systems operating in complex, dynamic environments.
 It builds upon the strengths of arbitration graphs, which provide a flexible, scalable, and transparent decision-making framework for autonomous systems.
 By embedding a verification step into the arbitrators and adding structured fallback layers to the arbitration graph, the proposed method ensures that only verified and safe commands are executed.

-The introduced method was demonstrated using a Pac-Man simulation, where the arbitration graph successfully maintained safe operation of the Pac-Man agent even in the presence of unexpected faults or bugs.
-Further validation was conducted in the context of autonomous driving, where the method demonstrated a reduction in accident risk and an overall improvement in system safety.
+The introduced method has been demonstrated using a Pac-Man simulation, where the arbitration graph successfully maintained safe operation of the agent even in the presence of unexpected faults or bugs.
+Further validation has been conducted in the context of autonomous driving, where the method has demonstrated a reduction in accident risk and an improvement in system safety.
 These results underline the applicability of the proposed approach to real-world problems, confirming that arbitration graphs, when equipped with safety mechanisms, can effectively manage the complexities and uncertainties of autonomous decision-making.